hayasam/ml-frameworks-evaluation/README.md

 ## Running a client

+### Prerequisites
+You should have the following docker volumes created:
+1. `pip-cache`: Pip caching directory, to avoid downloading same dependencies when relaunching a server.
+2. `results`: Contains the metrics recolted by the server (and the client, technically)
+3. `build-vol`: Contains the builds of the libraries to use.

 Configuration takes place with environment variables.
 Look at the template file `envs/template.env`, which contains these parameters:
 <pre>
 BUG_NAME=EXPERIMENT_NAME